automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Caudipteryx.md

 # Caudipteryx
-## Description: A birdlike dinosaur that changed the views of paleontologists.
+## A birdlike dinosaur that changed the views of paleontologists.